 Perhaps because teenagers are too busy growing up and enjoying life, they rarely remember to think about such seemingly tedious things as, you know, maintaining a basic standard of health and wellbeing.
 These things tend to take on a new sense of importance as we get older.
 But sometimes it’s because young people actually just aren’t aware of what they should be doing to avoid getting a flu that lasts for the entirety of winter.

-So here’s what teenagers need to be aware of when they move out from under the protective wing of their parent’s care.
+So here’s what teenagers need to be aware of when moving out of home.
 If you have a teenager in your life, share this handy cheat sheet with them – it might just save them learning the hard way.

 1. Getting a Medicare card.

 When living at home, children are listed on their parents’ Medicare card.
 But when the time comes to move out of home, learn some independence, and spread their wings, etc etc etc – that comes with responsibilities.